Preliminary cleaning for car detailing

 Pre-cleaning with shampoo and interior cleaner

-Of course, the interior is not neglected during pre-cleaning.
-For thorough removal of coarse dirt and sticky residues in the interior, either a universal cleaner or a special preliminary and interior cleaner is recommended, whose effective force particularly matches the requirements of the interior.
-This is used to clean plastic surfaces in the cockpit before it reaches the following step of cleaning individual elements and materials.
-Pre-cleaning in the interior mostly includes removing compacted street dirt in the foot well and stuck food residues or other small food accident remnants which cannot be avoided while using a vehicle daily.
+Of course, the interior is not ignored during the pre-cleaning process.
+For the thorough removal of coarse dirt and sticky residues in the interior, we recommend either a universal cleaner or a special pre-cleaner and interior cleaner, the effectiveness of which is specially adapted to the requirements of the interior.
+This is used to clean plastic surfaces in the cockpit before in the next step the individual elements and materials are cleaned.

-Once car detailing pre-cleaning is completed, you will notice that your vehicle looks very clean on the surface.
-However, that is just the first step toward professional car detailing.
-Only intricate exterior cleaning and interior cleaning that is matched to sensitive materials make car detailing so valuable.
-Here, professional service providers use the whole product line of professional suppliers like Caramba to really approach every detail of the very special maintenance.
+After completion of pre-cleaning in car detailing you will notice that your vehicle is already quit clean on the surface.
+However, this is only the first step on the road to a professional car detailing.
+Only multi-layered exterior cleaning as well as interior cleaning adapted to the sensitive materials makes car detailing so valuable.

 Here professional suppliers use the entire product range of professional suppliers such as Caramba to really give every detail the very special care.